JingyuChen0116/Portfolio/README.md

   # or
   yarn dev
   ```
-- Open the link that appears in the terminal and you will be directed to the website.
+- Open the link that appears in the terminal and you will be redirected to the website.